RECESS & PLAYGROUND RESOURCE CENTER

-We’re excited to provide you with our Recess Resource Center, the “in” place to explore the many facets of recess.
-Since we’ve been designing games and activities and helping thousands of schools make more of recess for more than 11 years, we’ve collected quite a bit of information so we figured we’d pass all those experiences along!
-Here, you can access information about our outdoor and indoor recess activities, as well as learn more about why recess is important and how your school, playground, or community can benefit from a well-planned playground.
+We’re excited to provide you with our Recess and Playground Resource Center, the “in” place to explore the many facets of recess and play.
+Since we’ve been designing games and activities and helping thousands of schools and communities create enjoyable, inclusive play spaces for almost 14 years, we’ve collected quite a bit of information so we figured we’d pass all those experiences along!
+Here, you can access information about our outdoor and indoor activities, games, and play opportunities, as well as learn more about why play is important and how to benefit from a well-planned playground.

 What is recess?